emit-rs/emit/book/src/producing-events/tracing/manual-span-creation.md

 })
 ```

-**Make sure you pass ownership of the returned [`SpanGuard`](https://docs.rs/emit/0.11.0-alpha.21/emit/span/struct.SpanGuard.html) into the closure in [`Frame::call`](https://docs.rs/emit/0.11.0-alpha.21/emit/frame/struct.Frame.html#method.call) or async block in [`Frame::in_future`](https://docs.rs/emit/0.11.0-alpha.21/emit/frame/struct.Frame.html#method.in_future)**.
+**Make sure you pass ownership of the returned [`ActiveSpan`](https://docs.rs/emit/0.11.0-alpha.21/emit/span/struct.ActiveSpan.html) into the closure in [`Frame::call`](https://docs.rs/emit/0.11.0-alpha.21/emit/frame/struct.Frame.html#method.call) or async block in [`Frame::in_future`](https://docs.rs/emit/0.11.0-alpha.21/emit/frame/struct.Frame.html#method.in_future)**.
 If you don't, the span will complete early, without its ambient context.

-In simple cases where sampling or filtering aren't used, or when control flow is straightforward, you can create spans without using a `SpanGuard`:
+In simple cases where sampling or filtering aren't used, or when control flow is straightforward, you can create spans without using an `ActiveSpan`:

 ```rust
 # extern crate emit;